wecodemore/wpstarter/docs/03-WordPress-Integration.md

 ##### Environment-specific files

-After environment variables are loaded (via either _actual_ environment or via env file) WP Starter will look, in the same directory where it looks for "main" env file (by default project root), for two environment-specific files, i.e. whose name depends on the value of `WP_ENV` constant.
+After environment variables are loaded (via either _actual_ environment or via env file) WP Starter will look, in the same directory where it looks for "main" env file (by default project root), for two environment-specific files whose name depends on the value of `WP_ENV` constant.

 They are: